Lichfield: Suburbs

+Lichfield has a number of suburbs including Boley Park, Chadsmead, Christ Church, Darwin Park, The Dimbles, Leomonsley, Nether Stowe, Sandfields, Stowe, Streethay and Trent Valley.
+A major recent residential development is Darwin Park, to the immediate south-west of the city centre.
+Designed by the architectural practice BHB in the early 21st century, it provides mixed housing together with a range of community facilities.
+The development is named after Erasmus Darwin, who was born and raised in Lichfield, and who is commemorated with a sculpture on Cathedral Walk, a footpath which offers a direct traffic-free connection between Darwin Park and Lichfield city centre.

 Demography

 At the time of the 2021 census, the population of the City of Lichfield was 34,738.
 Lichfield is 96.5% white and 66.5% Christian.
 51% of the population over 16 were married.
 64% were employed and 21% of the people were retired.
 All of these figures were higher than the national average.

 Economy

 Lichfield's wealth grew along with its importance as an ecclesiastical centre.
 The original settlement prospered as the place where pilgrims gathered to worship at the shrine of St Chad: this practice continued until the Reformation, when the shrine was destroyed.

 In the Middle Ages, the main industry in Lichfield was making woollen cloth; there was also a leather industry.
 Much of the surrounding area was open pasture, and there were many surrounding farms.

 In the 18th century, Lichfield became a busy coaching centre.
-Inns and hostelries grew up to provide accommodation, and industries dependent on the coaching trade such as coach builders, corn and hay merchants, saddlers and tanneries began to thrive.
-The main source of wealth to the city came from the money generated by its many visitors.
+Inns and hostelries grew up to provide accommodation, and industries dependent on the coaching trade such as coach builders, corn and hay merchants, saddlers, and tanneries began to thrive.
+The Corn Exchange was designed by T. Johnson and Son and completed in 1850.

 The invention of the railways saw a decline in coach travel, and with it came the decline in Lichfield's prosperity.
 By the end of the 19th century, brewing was the principal industry, and in the neighbourhood were large market gardens which provided food for the growing populations of nearby Birmingham and the Black Country.

 Today there are a number of light industrial areas, predominantly in the east of the city, not dominated by any one particular industry.
 The district is famous for two local manufacturers: Armitage Shanks, makers of baths/bidets and showers, and Arthur Price of England, master cutlers and silversmiths.
 Many residents commute to Birmingham.

 The city is home to Central England Co-operative (and its predecessor Midlands Co-operative Society), the second largest independent consumer co-operative in the UK.